wyantb/delta-bot-three/README.md

 1. Create a subreddit.
 After creation, ensure that "mod editing" for the subreddit's wiki is enabled, and make your bot account a moderator for the subreddit.
 1. Get a Reddit API key by going to https://www.reddit.com/prefs/apps/ => create another app => https://i.imgur.com/xMUa521.png
 1. Create a `credentials.json` that looks like below in `./config/credentials` folder.
+1. Create a `config.json` that looks like below in `./config` folder.
 1. `npm install -g yarn` && `yarn`
 1. Run `yarn run start-debug` or `yarn start` and it should work.